Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Model and Method

 For the large $U$ limit, the on-site repulsion confines the local state to two possible particle number occupation states around the average filling $n$: $\left[n\right]$ and $\left[n\right]+1$.
-In the same manner as the $\text{SU}(2)$ case, the 1D $\text{SU}(N)$ \emph{t-J} model can be derived in second-order perturbation theory by projecting out the double occupancy states\cite{he_2022}
+In the same manner as the $\text{SU}(2)$ case, the 1D $\text{SU}(N)$ \emph{t-J} model can be derived in second-order perturbation theory by projecting out the doubly occupied states\cite{he_2022}

 where $\bm{T}_{i}^{\lambda\dagger}$ and $\bm{T}_{i}^{\lambda}$ with $\lambda=1,\ldots ,N^{2}-1$ denote the $\text{SU}(N)$ spin operators and their Hermite conjugates.
 They get their explicit expression from the $\text{SU}(N)$ Lie algebra generators.
 In the fermion case, the local state space is described by those antisymmetric representations of the $\text{SU}(N)$ group.
 For instance, when the average local density $n$ satisfies $n < 1$, the local degree of freedom is described by the direct sum of the trivial hole $\left(singlet\right)$ and the N-dimensional fundamental, irreducible representation of $\text{SU}(N)$ $\left(\Box\right)$.
 The coefficient $\gamma$ in the interaction term depends on the choice of generator basis.
 We choose the interaction Hamiltonian in a simple form with zero trace